 The results determined that her sisters’ results were negative.
 But Randi learned she had pre-pancreatic cancer.

 One week later, Randi went into surgery to remove a portion of her pancreas where the cancer cells were located.

 “Because of this procedure, I am a seven-year pancreatic cancer survivor today,” Randi said.
 “Every year I visit Penn Medicine for an MRI to ensure that additional cancer cells have not developed.
 Being proactive is important.
 The checkups are not ideal, but I do believe they are necessary.”

 Because of her experience, Randi urges patients and their families to use the Pancreatic Cancer Action Network’s resources to their full advantage and to get educated as much as possible about risk factors and treatment options.

 “The website has a wealth of information about finding a clinical trial.
-You can also speak to a Patient Central Associate to learn more about the disease and what treatments are available.
+You can also speak to a PanCAN Patient Services Case Manager to learn more about the disease and what treatments are available.
 The organization is wonderful for both patients and family members,” Randi said.